ssg10/linux_char_driver_and_app/README.md

 Taken as it is without prototype hardware available, it is using RAM space as scratch memory and exercising data movement between Linux user-space to kernel space to memory hardware.
 A full top-to-bottom software solution in Linux.

+Some features from user space program to access the memory:
+- read()
+- write()
+- mmap(): The sleak way to access physical memory from user space.
+          User can map kernel physical memory into kernel virtual memory and then mapped directly into user-space virtual memory
+          User can then use its user-space virtual memory to do data manipulation and the changes are directly reflected in the physical memory.

 Written in C.